martinit18/and-python/README.txt

 giving access to the localization length for the non-interacting (Schroedinger) system.
 It is aimed at computing quantities averaged over disorder realizations, although it can also provide the statistical distributions of some quantities.
-The present version is limited to 1D systems, although it is designed for easy extension to higher dimensions.
+The present version works in arbitrary dimension.

 I.2.
 How does it work?
 The Schroedinger or Gross-Pitaevskii is discretized on a regular grid in